Cacti/documentation/User-Group-Management.md

 ![User Groups Realm Permissions](images/user-groups-edit-permissions.png)

-In this last image on the page, you can see every **Graph** in the Cacti system and wether or not the User Group has permission to view it.
+In this last image on the page, you can see every **Graph** in the Cacti system and whether or not the User Group has permission to view it.
 This permission can granted by giving the Group permission to a **Device** or the **Graph Template** in the **Permissive** permission mode, or in the **Restrictive** permission mode, they have to have both **Device**